amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 # COLLECTION

+Below, I present my meagre collection of HP RPN programmable scientific calculators.
+If you are keen on collecting HP calculators, I offer the following (somewhat opinionated) recommendations:

+- Stick to the RPN models.
+- The model suffixes have meanings:
+  - B—business calculator
+  - C —continuous memory feature (the built-in, short-term battery used for memory backup)
+  - E—no continuous memory feature
+  - S—scientific calculator
+  - V—5x memory capacity than the base model
+  - X—10x memory capacity than the base model
+- Carefully examine the eBay photos for defects.
+Some defects are hard to spot, such as a missing segment on a traditional, seven-segment LED or a pen-tip dent on the metal faceplate.
+- Avoid eBay listings with blurry photos.
+- Avoid all calculators with mushy keys, whatever the brand, whatever the price.
+- Avoid the cheap, non-RPN calculators from the 1990s and the 2000s, like the HP 10s, the HP 49, the HP 50, etc. These are not made by HP; they are rebranded models made by other manufacturers.
+They all have mushy keys.
+- Avoid the HP 15c Limited Edition (LE), the 2011 reboot of the much-loved HP-15C.
+The HP 15c LE has a number of [hardware and software issues](https://youtu.be/BOpzJRDbAnU?t=585).
+- The following models are universally appreciated:
+  - HP-35 (1972)—the progenitor of the breed; clean ones are extremely rare
+  - HP-41C (1979)—advanced programmable model with magnetic strip programme memory; there are still a few clean ones
+  - HP-11C (1981)—the first of the Voyager Series; solid model for STEM use
+  - HP-15C (1982)—more advanced than the HP-11C; engineers' favourite
+  - HP-28S (1982)—the original CAS-capable graphing HP calculator; beware the broken battery compartment cover
+  - HP-32S (1988)—continuation of the HP-15C; brilliant design
+  - HP-42S (1988)—continuation of the HP-41C; more advanced than the HP-32S
+  - HP-48SX (1990)—continuation of the HP-28S; the object of 1990s engineering students' desires
+  - HP 35s (2007)—35th anniversary model; superb workhorse; nostalgic appeal
+  - HP Prime (2013)—the latest, the most advanced CAS-capable graphing HP calculator; ideal for modern STEM students

 ## *Voyager*

 In 1981, HP launched the Voyager Series of affordable, compact, programmable, scientific RPN calculators.
 The design was revolutionary, compared to the model, the HP-41C, which was introduced a couple of years earlier in 1979.
 The HP-41C is a milestone model amongst HP calculators.
 It was the flagship of the line.
 Its claim to fame was the external programme memory in the form of magnetic strips.
 But at 295 USD (almost 1,200 USD in 2021), it was not accessible to most engineers and engineering students.
 The 135 USD (over 400 USD in 2021) HP-11C, though still expensive, was within reach to many.

 The Voyager Series includes a business RPN calculator called the HP-12C.
 It was introduced 1981 at 135 USD.
 It is undoubtedly the most popular business calculator in history.
 It is still in production.
 I bought my HP-12C in 1998.
 But I did not list it here, because the focus of this article is on scientific RPN calculators.

 There is also the HP-10C of 1982, the 80 USD crippled version of the HP-11C.
 No one bothered with this model, since the HP-11C was more capable, and was only slightly more expensive.
-I do not own an HP-10C.
+I do not own an HP-10C, since I already have the HP-11C.

 ### HP-11C (1981)